-Instead of buying all licensed Frozen merchandise for my Elsa-obsessed daughter’s birthday party this year, I decided to save money by using decorations that were either A) things I already owned or B) bought from the dollar store.
-If you hit the dollar store between late September through late December, you are likely to find plenty of Christmas decorations that work equally well for a Frozen themed party.
-You might already have items in your own home that you can use to turn your home into a frozen wonderland.
-Here’s what I did for my daughter’s party.
+Instead of buying all licensed Frozen party supplies for my Elsa-obsessed daughter’s birthday party this year, I decided to save money by using decorations that were either A) things I already owned or B) bought from the dollar store.
+If you hit the dollar store between late September through late December, you are likely to find plenty of Christmas decorations that work equally well as inexpensive Frozen birthday party decorations You might already have items in your own home that you can use to turn your home into a frozen wonderland!

 When we have a birthday party at our house, I like to have some kind of decoration on the door that sets the theme for the party.
 Instead of creating something new, I used the Winter Yarn Pom Wreath I made last year and added the Sparkly Clay Ornaments I made for Dollar Store Crafts a few years back to it.
 If you are pulling from your own decorations, just about any Christmas door decoration that is snowy or glittery would work.

 I wanted to (almost literally) hit our guests in the face with the snowy theme when they first walked in the door.
 I cut several dozen snowflakes out of printer paper and hung them in our entryway with transparent tape and monofilament.
 Simple and inexpensive, but effective.
 I just cut my snowflakes out quickly, grade school-style, but if you are patient and have steady hands you can find actual Frozen snowflake templates on Disney’s website.